blueprint-genetics/amiss/docs/paper/methods.md

 Each imputation method is used on the training set, producing at least one imputed dataset for each combination of hyperparameters (see below), and classifiers are trained on each dataset.

 Multiple imputation methods can be used to produce several imputed datasets using the same hyperparameter configuration, and we make use of this in the main experiment.
-For probabilistic single imputation methods, the method can be run multiple times with different seeds, producing a set of imputed datasets analogous to that generated via multiple imputation.
+For probabilistic single imputation methods like MissForest, the method can be run multiple times with different seeds, producing a set of imputed datasets analogous to that generated via multiple imputation.
 We apply this approach to MissForest.
 For each completed dataset from a probabilistic or multiple imputation method, we train a separate classifier (performing its usual hyperparameter search and model selection procedure separately on each dataset).

-To maximize the performance of each imputation method for fair comparison, hyperparameter grids were defined for each method for which different hyperparameters[^hyper] could be passed.
-For the simulation and cross-validation experiments we decided to save time by using fewer hyperparameter configuration, sampling a maximum of 8 hyperparameter configurations for each imputation method used on a dataset.
+To maximize the performance of each imputation method for fair comparison, hyperparameter grids were defined for each method for which different hyperparameters could be passed.
+For the simulation and cross-validation experiments we decided to save time by using fewer hyperparameter configurations, sampling a maximum of 8 hyperparameter configurations for each imputation method used on a dataset.
 The hyperparameter grids are described in table \ref{imphyps}.

 Method                  Varied hyperparameters          Number of combinations
 --------------          -----------------------         ------------------------